 Interactive elevation profile

-Approximately 1 hour to the Spercheneder chapel, total altitude about 150 m.
-From the Kneippkurhaus on the road to Migelsbach (right) - turn left at the Harrer chapel - to the "Löschteich" in the village - turn right onto the road to Höhnhart - after about 300 m turn left along a hollow path to the edge of the forest (About 15 minutes) and route no. 14, follow the road to the "Grafenhöhe" - turn left to the left, uphill along the Grindelsberg and Schloßberg to Spercheneder chapel, several resting benches - From there about 15 minutes to Höhwirt (right).
+From the spa house on the road to Migelsbach (right) - turn left at the Harrer chapel - to the fire pond in the village - turn right onto the road to Höhnhart - after about 300 m turn left along a hollow path to the edge of the forest (about 15 minutes) and route no. 14, follow the road to the "Grafenhöhe" - turn left to the left, uphill along the Grindelsberg and Schloßberg to Spercheneder chapel, several resting benches - from there about 15 minutes to "Höhwirt" inn (right).